-\begin{proof} If such a distribution is realized by a cone spherical metric, then it is also realized by a hemispherical surface.
+\begin{proof} If such an array is realized by a cone spherical metric, then it is also realized by a hemispherical surface.
 The latter should have at least two half-integer singularities on its equatorial net.
-This implies existence of a quadratic differential in $\mathcal{Q}(2k+1,2k-1,-2^{2k+1})$ where zeroes are the two odd singularities of the spherical metric while the double poles correspond either to non-integer singularities or regular points.
-Therefore, quadratic residues can be equal to $\left(\frac{\alpha}{2\pi}\right)^{2}$ or $\left(\frac{\beta}{2\pi}\right)^{2}$ (if the double pole corresponds to a non-integer singularity) or are equal to one (if the double pole corresponds to a regular point of the spherical metric).
-In any case, the second obstruction of Theorem~\ref{thm:32} forbids existence of a quadratic differential with such a configuration of quadratic residues. \end{proof}
+This implies the existence of a quadratic differential in $\mathcal{Q}(2k+1,2k-1,-2^{2k+2})$ where zeroes are the two odd singularities of the spherical metric while the double poles correspond either to non-integer singularities or regular points.
+Therefore, the quadratic residues can be equal to $\left(\frac{\alpha}{2\pi}\right)^{2}$ or $\left(\frac{\beta}{2\pi}\right)^{2}$ (if the double pole corresponds to a non-integer singularity) or are equal to $1$ (if the double pole corresponds to a regular point of the spherical metric).
+In any case, the second obstruction of Theorem~\ref{thm:32} forbids the existence of a quadratic differential with such a configuration of quadratic residues. \end{proof}